Cashmere Cat: 2016–present: 9, Princess Catgirl, other contributions

 On 28 February 2016, Cashmere confirmed that his debut studio album, 9, was on the way.
 Ahead of the album, Cashmere Cat release singles "Wild Love" featuring The Weeknd and Francis and the Lights; "Trust Nobody" featuring Selena Gomez and Tory Lanez; "Love Incredible" featuring Camila Cabello and co-produced by Sophie; and "9 (After Coachella)" featuring MØ and Sophie.
 The album was released on 28 April 2017 with further contributions from Kehlani, Kacy Hill, Ariana Grande, Ty Dolla Sign and Jhené Aiko.

 Cashmere co-produced "Wolves", alongside Sinjin Hawke, for Kanye West's 2016 studio album The Life of Pablo.

+Also in 2016, Cashmere Cat co-wrote and co-produced two tracks on the Weeknd's third studio album Starboy: "All I Know" (featuring Future) and "Die for You".
+Following a viral resurgence and a remix with Ariana Grande, "Die for You" reached number one on the Billboard Hot 100 in March 2023, more than six years after its original release.

+In January 2018, Cashmere Cat released the standalone single "Miss You", a collaboration with Major Lazer and Tory Lanez that was co-written by Ed Sheeran, Benny Blanco and Palmistry.

 In 2018, Cashmere Cat co-produced album tracks for Kanye West (Kids See Ghosts) and Nas.
 He continued to produce for a number of artists, with notable credits on Benny Blanco's debut single, the global hit "Eastside" with Halsey and Khalid and Shawn Mendes and Camila Cabello's global hit "Señorita".

 Cashmere Cat's second album, Princess Catgirl, was released on September 20, 2019, featuring singles "Emotions" and "For Your Eyes Only."

+The album's rollout introduced an animated character, also named Princess Catgirl, which Høiberg presented as the public face of his music; the character was portrayed by actress Margaret Qualley in the music video for "Emotions".
+In November 2019, he co-wrote and co-produced the single "Sad Day" and contributed production to "Mary Magdalene" on FKA Twigs' second studio album Magdalene.